psychometrics-possibilities

 3. Adapt the test in entirely different ways (e.g., decision trees based on machine learning models, or cognitive diagnostic models)

 There are plenty of famous exams which use the first approach, including the NWEA MAP test and the Graduate Management Admissions Test (GMAT).
-But the SAT plans to use the second approach.
+But the SAT uses the second approach.
 There are several reasons to do so, an important one of which is that it allows you to use “testlets” which are items that are grouped together.
 For example, you probably remember test questions that have a reading passage with 3-5 attached questions; well, you can’t do that if you are picking a new standalone item after every item, as with Approach #1.

 So how does it work?
 Each Adaptive SAT subtest will have two sections.
 An examinee will finish Section 1, and then based on their performance, get a Section 2 that is tailored to them.
 It’s not like it is just easy vs hard, either; there might be 30 possible Section 2s (10 each of Easy, Medium, Hard), or variations in between.
 A depiction of a 3-stage test is to the right.